 I’m liable to put my foot in it whenever I open my mouth, but she was kind enough to put up with these fatherly gaffes.
 I admire her patience and her forgiveness,

 We watched her blossom into a very confident and beautiful young woman and there was no prouder father than me.
 She explained her dream of going the London route with law, which meant loads of flights for interviews, and then her boyfriend moved to London, which meant even more trips.
 She was slipping away from us, of course, following her career and romance, but you can’t stand in the way of your children – after all, we had our own dreams once.

-So now she lives in London where she works as a trainee lawyer.
+So now she lives in London where she works as a lawyer, and is now Mrs Tadhg O’Leary.
 I miss her – the requests to drive her here and collect her there, but also the hugs and kisses she gave me freely.
 The house is a lot quieter without her around, and yet she’s only a phone call away.
 FaceTime ensures distance isn’t a problem any more, plus we also see her photos posted on Facebook.

 I’m not sure how she’ll react when she reads this blog, but I’m sure it’ll begin with “Oh, dad….!”
 Thanks for a wonderful 29 years Sarah Jane.